 The International Herb Association has designated lemon balm (Melissa officinalis) Herb of the Year 2007.
-This perennial in the mint family is native to mountainous areas of southern Europe and northern Africa, but has naturalized in almost in every warm or temperate area around the globe.
+This perennial in the mint family is native to mountainous areas of southern Europe and northern Africa but has naturalized in almost in every warm or temperate area around the globe.
 The bright green, crinkled leaves have a fragrant lemon-like odor.
 It is not related to beebalm (Monarda spp.), with which it is sometimes confused.

 The plants grow about two feet tall, with branching stems.
 The oval or heart-shaped, slightly toothed leaves are held tightly in pairs at each stem joint.

 The inconspicuous white flowers, sometimes with a yellowish or pinkish tinge, bloom in the leaf axils throughout the summer and are attractive to bees.
-Because balm is rich in nectar, it is sometimes planted to feed bees.
+Because lemon balm is rich in nectar, it is sometimes planted to feed bees.

 A few cultivars are available for ornamental use.
 ‘All Gold’ is a selection with yellow leaves that develops the best color in partial shade.
 The variety ‘Lime’ has a distinct lime aroma instead of lemon.
 ‘Variegata’ has dark green leaves with golden yellow markings along the margins, but this fades with the heat of summer and when the plant flowers.

 Lemon balm can also be propagated by dividing old clumps in spring or early fall, or from cuttings.
 Replace the plants (if they have lived) after 3-4 seasons, as they generally decline at this time.
 It may be grown as an annual in areas where it does not survive the winter.
-Although it is supposedly hardy in zones 4-10, I have lost plants many winters in my garden on the edge of zones 4 and 5.

-This plant has few insect or disease problems (occasionally it will get powdery mildew), and is rarely, if ever, eaten by deer or rabbits.
+This plant has few insect or disease problems (occasionally it will get powdery mildew) and is rarely, if ever, eaten by deer or rabbits.